 This delicious Tahini Chocolate Keto Mug Cake is not only low carb, paleo, gluten-free, dairy-free and low FODMAP, but it’s legit ready and in your face in under 5 minutes.
 Delicious, keto-friendly cake that’s ready in 5 minutes?
 Let’s do this.
+PS, I have had readers adapt to be nut-free, along with egg-free, scroll down for options.

 Let me start by being very clear, this Tahini Chocolate Keto Mug Cake is dangerous.
 No, it’s not that it’s “bad” for you, on the contrary, but what is dangerous is just how simple it is to make this keto mug cake.
 Cake in about 5 minutes?
 Yeh, that’s information I am not sure I am ready to have.